AnanyaSharma29/eth_inter_assgn2/README.md

 After this, the project will be running on your localhost.
 Typically at http://localhost:3000/

 Connect your Ethereum provider (e.g., MetaMask) to the network where your Assessment is deployed.

+Now with different functions users can transact, deposit or many work they can do with wallet.

 Interact with the contract using the provided form inputs and buttons in the frontend.